Subset second-order stochastic dominance for enhanced indexation with diversification enforced by sector constraints: Subset SSD

 How to classify assets into subsets can be easily envisaged e.g.~based on market capitalisation, market sectors, momentum characteristics or any other economic metric. \cite{post18} note that in terms of adopting an equity industry momentum strategy diversification is relevant as a concentrated position in just one or two top-performing industries would be riskier than most investors would be willing to tolerate.

-Aside from being motivated by diversification another reason why we might be interested in different asset subsets is for performance reasons.
-For example in a given set of index assets it could be that an asset manager believes (for whatever reason) that large-cap assets will perform better than small-cap assets in the immediate future, irrespective of how they have performed in the immediate past.
-Given this belief an asset manager aiming to out-perform the index would want a portfolio with more exposure to large-cap assets, so a higher proportion of the chosen portfolio invested in large-cap assets, than is the case in the index portfolio.
-Using subset SSD this is easily accomplished.

-As an overview of our subset SSD approach we regard the chosen overall portfolio as made up of a set of asset subset portfolios, each of which comprises investment in an asset subset.
-So in subset SSD we aim to choose a portfolio in which each of the asset subset portfolios outperform in the SSD sense (if possible) an associated asset subset index.
+As an overview of our subset SSD approach we regard the chosen overall portfolio as made up of a set of asset subset portfolios, with each asset subset portfolio being made up of investment in assets drawn from that subset.
+So in subset SSD we aim to choose a portfolio in which each of the asset subset portfolios outperform in a SSD sense (if possible) an associated asset subset index.
+However we also consider the performance of the overall portfolio as compared with the overall market index.
 This is accomplished in two stages: \begin{compactenum} \item Use of an innovative subset SSD optimisation program which decides the proportion of the investment associated with each asset subset, whilst also deciding the investment associated with assets in each subset.
 This subset SSD optimisation program explicitly takes into account the performance of an index for each asset subset as well as the performance of the market index. \item Given the proportional investment in each subset, utilising degeneracy in an attempt to improve upon the investment in individual assets by finding asset subset SSD portfolios. \end{compactenum}